-17.6 Students would submit their Course Work Programme during first semester and Synopsis during the 4th semester of their programme of study.
+17.6 Students would submit their Course Work Program during first semester and Synopsis during the 4th semester of their program of study.

-17.7 A course studied to qualify a degree will not be taken / considered for any other higher degree programme.
+17.7 A course studied to qualify a degree will not be taken / considered for any other higher degree program.

 Explanation: Deficiency course once qualified will not lapse and shall not be called in question again and need not to be revalidated.

-17.9 No course shall carry more than 4 credit hours.
+17.9 No course shall carry more than 4 credits.

 18.1 Examination Fee: University examination fee shall be charged at the time of enrollment of each semester.

 18.3 The final examination for a semester shall be held on a date, time and place to be notified by the teacher in advance.

 18.4 To pass a deficiency course, a student is required to obtain at least “C” grade.